 About Our MA/PhD

 In your application, we encourage you to describe your research interests as well as your desire to study with particular faculty in their application materials.
-If you wish to study educational topics outside those framed in the list above, we still encourage you to apply to earn your MA or PhD because we want innovative thinkers among us.
+If you wish to study educational topics outside those framed in the list below, we still encourage you to apply to earn your MA or PhD because we want innovative thinkers among us.

 During the first semester, all students build a plan of study in consultation with their advisor(s).
 This plan is revisited, updated, and revised yearly thereafter.